At Baron Grey solicitors, we aim to make our costs as transparent as we possibly can.

 Applying to join your family in the UK

-Entry clearance application for a partner, spouse or child – £1800 to £2500 excluding VAT.
-The application fees in this category are typically £2000 to £2500 (no VAT) depending on whether priority processing is chosen.
+Entry clearance application for a partner, spouse or child – from £,1800 excluding VAT.
+The application fees in this category are typically £1,523 (no VAT) for standard proceedings.

 Applying to remain in the UK

-An initial application, or an application to extend leave to remain in the UK for a partner, spouse or child – £1500 to £2500 excluding VAT.
-The Home Office fees are typically around £1500 (no vat) for standard processing.
+An initial application, or an application to extend leave to remain in the UK for a partner, spouse or child – from £1,500 excluding VAT.
+The Home Office fees are typically around £1,033 (no vat) for standard processing.

 Applying to visit the UK

-Applying for a visitor visa for tourism, or visiting family and friends – £750 to £1500 excluding vat.
+Applying for a visitor visa for tourism, or visiting family and friends –from £750 excluding vat.
 The application fee is around £100 (no VAT).

 Appealing to the independent immigration courts against a decision to refuse your application

 Completing Notice of Appeal and drafting grounds of appeal – £400 excluding VAT.
 Court fee is currently £140 (no VAT).
-Preparation for appeal hearing £1,500 – £2,500 excluding VAT and representation at the appeal hearing.
+Preparation for appeal hearing from £1,500 excluding VAT and representation at the appeal hearing.

 What services are included: